What is dental mercury?

 Safe Mercury Amalgam Removal Technique (SMART) is a protocol developed through the International Academy of Oral Medicine and Toxicology (IAOMT) to safely remove amalgam fillings and reduce mercury exposure to patients, doctors and clinical staff.

-Mercury is a known neurotoxin.
 When an amalgam filling is drilled out, mercury particles can be aerated into the air surrounding the patient and clinicians.
-These particles, if breathed in, have a direct path to the circulatory system where by they can be distributed throughout our body.
-The SMART protocol works to dramatically reduce your chances of exposure, preventing potentially harmful mercury exposure.
+These particles, if breathed in, can be distributed throughout our body.
+The SMART protocol works to reduce your exposure of mercury vapor.

 How SMART works: